kekse1/dump/README.md

 ### First words
 It's more than a **Hex viewer**.. it's rather a **Radix viewer**; which will become a **Radix Editor** in some time.
-I'm working on it just a little bit right now, since it's not the most important project for my purpoises.
+I'm working on it just a little bit right now, since it's not the most important project for my purposes.
 But it became necessary, so I invented it.

 > [!TIP]
 > JFYI: **Radix** is my word for a numeric **base**.
 The decimal system with base 10, hexadecimal 16, or binary 2.